jmiao24/BMI-881-2021Fall/Summary/6_Berry_Mammography.md

 ## Questions for discussion

 1. Are people still doing Screening Mammography now?
 Are there more advanced approach?
 2. I believe genetics(BRCA gene) is one of key risk factor for breast cancere?
-Are Screening Mammography complementary to the genetics testing?
+Is Screening Mammography complementary to the genetics testing?